buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/README.md

 An electrical circuit is formed from electrical devices connected together with power carrying cables.
 Up to IFC4, an instance of an electrical circuit has been defined as an _IfcElectricalCircuit_ (subtype of _IfcSystem_).
 This is now deleted as of IFC4.
 Instead, electrical systems together with other cable systems and other forms of distribution system are now identified through the _IfcDistributionSystem.PredefinedType::IfcDistributionSystemTypeEnum_, along with specific property sets.

-> HISTORY&nbsp; New schema in IFC2x.
+> HISTORY  New schema in IFC2x.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Electrical circuit specification modified, scope expanded to support communications systems.
+> IFC4 CHANGE  Electrical circuit specification modified, scope expanded to support communications systems.